lkbodine/Oracle-To-Redshift-Data-Loader/README.md

  - here `PART_NAME_1` is source table partition.
  - Target table has to exist.

+#### Can I stage data in any S3 Region?
+No, the Amazon S3 staging folder must be in the same region as the Redshift cluster.

 #### I'm joining tables in Oracle and need to copy results to Amazon Redshift database.
 Is it possible?
 Yes, create query.sql file in the following format: